 3. After you have gotten ten or so ideas on the board, ask your students to move their chairs so that they are sitting in a large circle.

 Have your students move their chairs to sit in a large circle

 4. You, the teacher, should now stand in the middle and say something that you haven't done (whether you have done it or not is irrelevant).
 For example, you might say:

-Now tell your students that if they HAVE drank water, then they should move and swap places with another student.
+Now tell your students that if they HAVE eaten bread, then they should move and swap places with another student.
 Naturally, everyone will get up and move places.

 Give two more examples and have students get up and move around, for example, "I have never ridden a bicycle".
 Again, any students who HAVE ridden a bicycle should move.

 5. On the third time, you yourself should quickly take a seat and leave one student in the middle standing.
 Your students will find this very funny!